 Salads get a bad rap of being boring and bland so often, but in reality they can be so flavorful and delicious!
 This Spinach Apple Salad with Homemade Honey Balsamic Vinaigrette is simple to make and saves perfectly for an easy lunch or meal prep.
+Plus, the salad comes together in a breeze with little prep work and ready in under 15 minutes.

-This healthy vegetarian spinach apple salad is packed with walnuts, dried cranberries, feta, red onion and apples!
+This healthy vegetarian spinach apple salad is packed with walnuts, dried cranberries, feta, red onion and apples.
 I love making this salad as a side for dinner, or bringing it to a holiday party like Thanksgiving or Christmas.
 I hope you, your family and friends love this healthy and versatile salad recipe.

 - Fresh Spinach- You could swap out some of the spinach for arugula, artisan spring mix, or some kale.
 This is your preference and any lettuce swaps will change the overall flavor.